rodekruis/kobo-connect/README.md

 - The headers `url121` is required and corresponds the url of the 121 instance (without trailing `/`, so e.g. https://staging.121.global)
 - Headers `username121` and `password121`, corresponding to the 121 username and the 121 password respectively, must be included as well.
-- If `programid` is included as a (select one) question, the `XML Value` of the question in kobo needs to be the corresponding number in the 121 portal, the label can be something else, see below
+- If `programid` is included as a (select one) question, the `XML Value` of the question in Kobo needs to be the corresponding number in the 121 portal, the label can be something else, see below
   ![programId](https://github.com/rodekruis/kobo-connect/assets/39266480/1b0ccf53-2740-4432-b31e-d5cb57d2aac5)
 - If `programid` is not included as a question, it needs to be added to the header as a number